2021 Education Degree Guide

 There is a very wide variety of majors within education.
 Students with different strengths can excel in this field because of the endless options.
 Students in education should have a desire to help the greater common good and should also have strong communication skills.
 Communication is important for teaching, but also to make sure everyone is on the same page, whether it is parents, administrators, or the state.
 Most of the concentrations within this field will require at least one semester of student teaching.

-Getting Accepted Into an Education Program
+Prior Education for an Education Program

 |Degree||Credit Requirements||Typical Program Length|